wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 support transactions.
 The transaction follows the well-known ACID property: C and I requires that store operations of the current transaction must not be seen by other transactions before the current transaction commits.
 D requires that data written by the current transaction must not be rolled back after the transaction commits.
 A requires that either all stores of the transaction are persisted, or none of them is persisted.
+LSNVMM also assumes a run-time system which is capable of detecting memory allocations and intercepting instructions that access memory.
+This can be done either using a special purpose compiler that instruments every memory allocation and instruction, or with a run-time bianry translation infrastructure.
+In either case we will change the actual virtual address that the instruction accesses using a memory mapping table described later.
+In addition, the paper also assumes that the LSNVMM accesses raw NVM device using special OS memory mapping interface.